Ekamraj308/greenshielddemo-cypress/README.md

 ## Verified

-Last run and confirmed passing on August 13, 2026, from a fresh clone of this repository `git clone`, `npm install`, then both spec files, 8 tests total, no failures.
+Last run and confirmed passing on August 13, 2026, from a fresh clone of this repository `git clone`, `npm install`, then all three spec files, 8 tests total, no failures.

 Tested in Chrome via Cypress's default browser.